deeplow/qubes-doc/introduction/support.md

 ## Forum

-The official [Qubes Forum](https://qubes-os.discourse.group) is a place where you can ask questions, get help, share tips and experiences, and more!
+The official [Qubes Forum](https://forum.qubes-os.org) is a place where you can ask questions, get help, share tips and experiences, and more!
 For a long time, members of our community have sought a privacy-respecting forum experience with modern features that traditional mailing lists do not support.
 The open-source [Discourse](https://www.discourse.org/) platform fills this need for us, as it does for many other open-source projects.
-Thanks to their generous [free hosting for open source projects](https://blog.discourse.org/2018/11/free-hosting-for-open-source-v2/), we're pleased to be able to create this space for our community.

 ### Why was this forum created?